neurobagel/documentation/docs/getting_started.md

 The [`neurobagel/recipes` repository](https://github.com/neurobagel/recipes)
-on GitHub contains our official docker compose recipe and template configuration files for setting up a local Neurobagel node.
+on GitHub contains our official
+Docker Compose recipe and template configuration files for setting up a local Neurobagel node.

 1. Clone the GitHub repository to your machine and navigate to it
 ```bash